enkore/j4-dmenu-desktop/README.md

 for launching applications.

 It is inspired by i3-dmenu-desktop.
 Like i3-dmenu-desktop, j4-dmenu-desktop
-offers optional integration with i3wm (but j4-dmenu-desktop should work just fine on about any desktop environment).
+offers optional integration with i3wm and Sway (but j4-dmenu-desktop should work just fine on about any desktop environment).

 You can also execute shell commands using it.